eduardohet/resulteR/README.md

 # Cheatsheet to produce the following neatly formatted result:
 # What about describing your data?
 Let's have a look on the anorexia dataset again.
 The mean and standard deviation of weights after the treatment is `r mean.postwt` lb.
 Having a look on patients in the control group, it seems that most lost weight (mean difference postwt-prewt: `r meandiff.cont` lb), whereas patients receiveing the family treatment improved their weight (`r meandiff.ft` lb).
 ```
 What about describing your data?
 Let's have a look on the anorexia dataset again.
-The mean and standard deviation of weights after the treatment is 85.2 $\pm$ 8 lb.
-Having a look on patients in the control group, it seems that most lost weight (mean difference postwt-prewt: -0.4 $\pm$ 8 lb), whereas patients receiveing the family treatment improved their weight (7.3 $\pm$ 7.2 lb).
+The mean and standard deviation of weights after the treatment is 85.2 &plusmn; 8 lb.
+Having a look on patients in the control group, it seems that most lost weight (mean difference postwt-prewt: -0.4 &plusmn; 8 lb), whereas patients receiveing the family treatment improved their weight (7.3 &plusmn; 7.2 lb).

 ### Neat lists